socarra/automation_assessment/documentation/TestPlan.md

 | Medium: Affects usability or a key user action          | P3: Can be fixed later or in the next cycle   |
 | Low: Minor issue                                        | -                                             |

-Tagging of bugs to help determine the root cause - bugs can be a result of intergration issues, incorrect requirements as well as code, determing the root cause can help improve the standard of the product as a whole.
+Additionaly, labelling bugs by their type can help in investigasting how they've been introduced.
+Bugs can be a result of intergration issues, incorrect requirements as well as code, determing the root cause can help improve the standard of the product as a whole.

 ## Functional